fairanswers/fair_flow_example/README.md

 <pre>
   digraph chores
 </pre>
- which in DOT language means "directed graph", or nodes that are connected by arrows.
+ which in DOT language means "directed graph", or nodes that are connected by edges.
 Then in {} we have two types of objects: a set of nodes and a set of edges.
 The nodes look like
 <pre>
   node_name [ key=value ]
 </pre>